Milo123459/glitter/README.md

 ## ❯ 🎣 Glitter Hooks

 Glitter Hooks are Git hooks without the bash.
-Here is an example of how we can run `cargo fmt` before commiting on this codebase.
+Here is an example of how we can run `cargo fmt` before commiting to this codebase.

 ```json
 {